AnotherRandomBanana/UnturnedGroupToggler/README.md

 Command usage: /grouptoggle, /gtoggle or /gt

-Permission: GroupToggler.Command.GroupToggleCommand (make sure to put in a different group than the one being toggled)
+Permission: "GroupToggler.Command.GroupToggleCommand" (make sure to put in a different group than the one being toggled)

 If you modiy the config whilst a server is running you can use the command: "/rocket reload GroupToggler", to reload the config.